TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 #.
 When the plugin is added to a page, it can be configured as defined by the configuration
    schema.
 #.
 The configuration for this content element is automatically saved to `tt_content.pi_flexform`.
 #.
-The extension can read current configuration in the controller and act according to
+The extension can read current configuration and act according to
-   the configuration for the current plugin.
+   the configuration.

 Steps to Perform (Extension Developer)
 ======================================